 A digital hadron calorimeter (1-bit, DHCAL) is expected to have two regimes of operation.
-A low energy linear regime where the response to the electromagnetic and hadronic shower parts, taken separately, is constant.
-In this regime, Landau fluctuations are suppressed resulting in improved resolution with respect to a perfect analogue readout.
-A higher energy saturated regime where energy information is lost due to under-counting with the consequence that the resolution degrades with increasing hadron energy [?].
-The energy frontier between the two regimes depends mainly on the cell size and absorber material.
-In an SiD-like HCAL geometry with $1 \times 1 \text{ cm}^2$ pads and steel absorbers [12], Monte Carlo simulation indicates a frontier at 20-30 GeV.

-The electromagnetic part of hadron showers results in dense energy deposits and is responsible for the saturation of a DHCAL.
-A way to account for these deposits in the energy reconstruction is to use additional readout thresholds (2-bit, semi-digital HCAL or SDHCAL).
-With a careful optimisation of the thresholds, it should be possible to correct for the saturation and improve, to some extend, the resolution.
+62 A low energy linear regime where the response to the electromagnetic and hadronic shower parts, 63 taken separately, is constant.
+In this regime, Landau fluctuations are suppressed resulting in im-64 proved resolution with respect to a perfect analogue readout.
+A higher energy saturated regime 65 where energy information is lost due to under-counting with the consequence that the resolution 66 degrades with increasing hadron energy [13, 14].
+The energy frontier between the two regimes de-67 pends mainly on the cell size and absorber material.
+In an SiD-like HCAL geometry with 1×1 cm2 68 pads and steel absorbers [15], Monte Carlo simulation indicates a frontier between 20-30 GeV.
+69 The electromagnetic part of hadron showers results in dense energy deposits and is responsible 70 for the saturation of a DHCAL.
+A way to account for these deposits in the energy reconstruction 71 is to use additional readout thresholds (2-bit, semi-digital HCAL or SDHCAL).
+With the right 72 threshold settings and energy reconstruction algorithm, it should be possible to correct for the 73 saturation and improve to some extend the resolution.
+74 volume into two regions [16].
+A low field region where primary electrons are released from the 77 atoms and a high field region where they are drifted to and multiplied by avalanche.
+Thanks a fast 78 collection of the avalanche ions.
+Micromegas is free of space charge effects up to very high particle 79 rates and therefore well suited for tracking in high rate environments.
+This property also makes this 80 detector very appealing for calorimetry because signals are proportional to the energy deposited in 81 the drift region.
+This is an improvement with respect to wire chamber based gaseous calorimeters 82 which suffered from intrinsic signal saturation from the ion space charge around the wire.
+Also, 83 ageing effects in Micromegas are minimal because it works in simple gas mixtures (e.g. Ar/CO_2) 84 and at relatively low electric fields ($\sim 40 \,\text{kV/cm}$ with a multiplication gap of 128 μ m).
+85